Line 20 (Beijing Subway): History

 In 2019, Liu Xuesong, representative of the Beijing Municipal People's Congress and general manager of Capital Airport Holding, suggested building the northern section of the line in advance.

 On November 10, 2020, the Shunyi Branch of the Beijing Municipal Planning and Natural Resources Commission released a notice to advance the preliminary work of rail transit, including the Shunyi section of Line 20.

 According to the information released on January 11, 2022, the first phase of the line is included in the "Beijing Rail Transit Phase III Construction Plan".
 On 8 July 2022, the EIA of Phase III Plan announced that it will be a 19 km line, with 4 stations from station in Chaoyang District to station in Shunyi District.

 On 17 June 2024, Beijing Infrastructure Investment published their first EIA analysis, confirmed that phase 1 of line 20 will have 5 stations.
 Later on 27 August, their second EIA analysis said that there will introduce through trains with line 3 and line 12, as well as Linhe is an elevated station, the depot is tentatively named Zhuangtoucun Depot that located north of Chengbeijian River.

 On 7 January 2025, it was confirmed that the line will use 4-car Type A trains, which is similar to Line 3.

+Construction of the Phase 1 North Section (Guanzhuang Lu Xikou Station to Yanjing Qiao Station) started on 2 June 2026.